plehatron/contacts-app/README.md

 ## Backend

 Backend app uses Symfony with API Platform framework to provide an REST API for the frontend part of the application.
-API Platform was chosen because it offers a number of benefits, including:
+API Platform was chosen because of it's numerous benefits, including:
 - Easy to extend entities with new properties, changes are propagated automatically.
 - [OpenAPI](https://swagger.io/docs/specification/about/) (Swagger) documentation is generated automatically.
 - Support for JSON-LD with deprecations that enable